 If you’ve ever hosted Thanksgiving for friends and family, you know how easy it is for costs to spiral out of control.
 Turkey, sides, casseroles, pies, and cakes all add up to an enormous grocery bill.

-According to CNN, in 2018, it cost around $50 to serve a Thanksgiving dinner to 10 people.
+According to the American Farm Bureau Federation’s 34th annual survey of Thanksgiving dinner costs, in 2019, the average family spent $48.91 on Thanksgiving dinner for 10 people.
 However, you’ve probably spent far more than that on food, extra dishes, decorations, and other “necessities” for the big day.
-For many families, this one meal makes a big dent in their monthly budget – and that dent is hard to recover from with the winter gift-giving holidays just weeks away.
+For many families, this one meal makes a big dent in their monthly budget — and that dent is hard to recover from with the gift-giving holiday season just weeks away.

-But simple changes in your shopping habits and menu will provide significant savings if you plan ahead and do it right.
+Either way, simple changes in your shopping habits and menu can provide significant savings if you plan ahead and do it right.

 1. Start Planning Early

-If you do, try to borrow from family, friends, and neighbors instead of buying.
+If you need anything, borrow from family, friends, and neighbors instead of buying.
 Or check thrift stores like Goodwill.
 They usually have plates, wine glasses, and serving dishes for a pittance compared to buying them new.

 2. Create a Menu

 A menu helps organize your thoughts and lets you create an accurate grocery list.
-Nobody wants to rush to the store on Thanksgiving morning in a panic because they forgot heavy cream or watercress.
+Nobody wants to make a last-minute trip to the store on Thanksgiving morning in a panic because they forgot heavy cream or watercress.